canorve/GALFITools/README.rst

 instructions `here <https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html>`__.
 Make sure that GALFIT can run in any path in your *linux/macOS* terminal.

+If you want to learn how to use GALFIT, click `here <https://users.obs.carnegiescience.edu/peng/work/galfit/README.pdf>`__.

 *Optionally*, consider setting up a virtual environment.